8 DAYS/7 NIGHTS/UP TO 18 GUESTSALNWICK, LINCOLN, DURHAM, YORK, WHITBY, CHATSWORTH, CAMBRIDGE • UP TO 16 GUESTS

 It may only be day one of our tour, but by nightfall we’ll have visited walled towns, isolated islands and magnificent castles.
-Depart Edinburgh, travelling south, we cross the border into England providing the weather is on our side, weÂ take the causeway at low tide to the Holy Island of Lindisfarne and discover the dramatic ruins of Lindisfarne Priory.
+Depart Edinburgh, travelling south, we cross the border into England providing the weather is on our side, we take the causeway at low tide to the Holy Island of Lindisfarne and discover the dramatic ruins of Lindisfarne Priory.
 When we arrive at Alnwick (pronounced annick) Castle, we’ll be welcomed into the majestic home of the Duke of Northumberland, where we see inside the state rooms, spot the sets used in episodes of Downton Abbey and hear tales of crusades and chivalry.
 The gardens at Alnwick have some spectacular displays, and feature a magnificent treehouse.
-(D)
+Accommodation: (The White Swan Hotel) (D)

 The Normans made their mark on this part of England, and possibly the finest example ofthis is in Durham.
 Today we’ll step inside the Cathedral, a magnificent achitectural monument now designated a UNESCO World Heritage Site.
 Our route carries us to the water, with a stop-off at Staithes once the north east’s largest fishingport.
 But our destination is Whitby.
-This pretty-as-a-picture harbour town is where we find colourful cottages and boat sails nodding in the breeze.
+This pretty-as-a-picture harbour town is where we find colorful cottages and boat sails nodding in the breeze.
 Looking up at the shadowy abbey, you’ll see what inspired the first chapters of Bram Stoker’s Dracula.
 But he’s not the only famous name to have a history entwined in Whitby.
 Our final port of call is the museum that chronicles Captain Cook’s training as a novice seaman, before he embarked on his epic voyages of discovery.
 After all that sea air, arriving at a warm and welcoming country house on the fringes of the dramatic North York Moors is wonderful.

 The Holy Island of Lindisfarne causeway is only accessible at low tide.
 So please be aware that the time we visit and spend here will depend on the daily tidal variations.